 Physical benefits of massage

 Pumping – The stroking movements in massage suck fluid through blood vessels and lymph vessels.
-By increasing the pressure in front of the stroke, a vacuum is created behind.
-This is especially important in tight or damaged muscle tissue as a tight muscle will squeeze blood out like a sponge, depriving the tissues of vital nutrients and energy to repair.
+Increasing the pressure in front of the stroke creates a vacuum behind it.
+This matters particularly in tight or damaged muscle tissue because a tight muscle squeezes out blood like a sponge, depriving tissues of essential nutrients and repair energy.

 Stretching – Massage can stretch tissues that could not be stretched in the usual methods.
 Bundles of muscle fibres are stretched lengthwise as well as sideways.
 Massage can also stretch the sheath or fascia that surrounds the muscle, so releasing any tension or pressure build-up.